 We featured this essential Mexico City Breakfast spot at the very start of our three days in Mexico City guide.
 El Cardenal has four restaurants across Mexico city and we recommend you simply go the location nearest your hotel.
-However be warned that the branch in the Hilton Alameda has often been described as ‘soleless’, however the food is still good thre.
+However be warned that the branch in the Hilton Alameda has often been described as ‘soleless’, however, the food is still good there.

 Everything on the menu is delicious and top suggestions include their enchiladas, huevos revueltos, aporreado or gorditas.

 Started by the same chef as Maximo Bistro, Lalo is a casual and super relaxed breakfast joint with a homemade vibe.
 The long communal tables are great for meeting new people or for simply admiring the amazing graffiti on the wall but Belgian Artist David Rop.
 The chilaquiles and asparagus with hollandaise and poached egg are a must-try as is the french bread!

 A sister restaurant to chefs Elena Reygadas Rosetta, Lardo is a gorgeous Condesa breakfast spot is especially warm and buzzy on sunny days.
 All the dishes are cooked in a wood-fired oven and the portions are on the smaller size, perfect if you’ve had a big meal the night before.
 There are a variety of eggs dishes on offer along with sandwiches and freshly squeezed juices.

 Situated next to an awesome Italian restaurant, this Roma coffee house does insanely delicious Mexican breakfast.
 The menu consists of seasonal products produced in a sustainable way by small producers.
 The breakfast dishes are handmade every day, respecting the Italian tradition and embracing the Mexican produce used.

 Some More Popular Blogs You May Also Like: